shoes for platform tennis

 • A Partial Herringbone Tread Pattern

-Here’s a brief overview of why each key feature is important.
+Below is a brief overview of why each key feature above is important.

 Court Shoe Anatomy - Outsole Toughness